 All the messages exchanged are sent as HTTP POST requests.
 HTTP/1.1 is used.

 Parameters for the POST requests and responses are described in the tables below containing the corresponding messages descriptions.

+Note: Additional authorization information, such as OAuth access tokens, may be added to requests that are signed with a X.509 enrolment credential if the certificate does not contain authorization information.
+When ETSI certificates are used, authorization is performed based on the certificate request message SSPs in the ETSI certificate defined in B.4.